OpenRoberta/openroberta-lab/README.md

   * controller and models written in Javascript, which implement the GUI

 To run tests, use `mvn test`.
 Running `mvn clean install` will make a stable, reproducible build with all unit tests executed.

+To run the integration tests you have to supply an additional flag: `mvn clean install -PrunIT`.

 #### Blockly